Want in on a local secret? Snorkeling in Amed, Bali.

 In a nutshell, the benefits of renting a car and driving yourself in Bali are that you have more flexibility and you save a little money.
 The downside of renting a car is adjusting to driving on the left side of the road, increased liability, and navigating the craziness of Bali’s roads.

 The cheapest way to get to Amed is to rent a scooter.
-These usually go for $5-10 a day.
-This option is for the adventurous soul with a well seasoned back end, because sitting on a motor scooter for hours is actually quite tiring if you are not used to it!
-We recommend renting one of the larger 155cc bikes if you choose this option.
+These usually go for $7-10 a day.
+This option is for the adventurous soul with a well-seasoned back end, because sitting on a motor scooter for hours is quite tiring if you are not used to it!

 The obvious benefit of driving a scooter to Amed is that it is significantly cheaper than other options.
 It is also much quicker and easier to navigate roads in Bali on a scooter.
 The downside is the physical strain, the increased risk for injury, and of course the need to carry your stuff on your back.